Ellie Gonsalves Shows Some Leg As She Works On ‘Socially Distancing Myself From Toxic People’

 “Beautiful amazing sexy babe,” lauded someone else.

-“you just look adorable,” detailed the note from a different, but still impressed, supporter of the model’s.
+“You just look adorable,” detailed the note from a different, but still impressed, supporter of the model.

 Ellie has shared a wide range of looks in recent days with her Instagram posts.
 One showed her lounging in a white robe, a towel wrapped around her head, as she held a glass of wine in her hand.
-In a couple of other recent uploads, she smiled as she shared the shots with a baby goat in one instance and a pig in another.
+In a couple of other recent uploads, she smiled as she shared shots with a baby goat in one instance and a pig in another.

 It seems that no matter what Ellie is wearing or who else she might be posing with, her incredible curves steal the show.
-The Tularosa dress the model wore in this newest post won rave reviews from many of Ellie’s followers and it worked to create the perfect vibe to go along with the timely caption she added.
+The Tularosa dress she wore in this newest post won rave reviews from many of Ellie’s followers and it created the perfect vibe to go along with the timely caption she added.